Butterfly Conservationists Are Determined To Fight Trump’s Wall

 — National Butterfly (@NatButterflies) February 12, 2019

 On Friday, Judge Richard Leon dismissed the lawsuit filed by the conservationists against the border wall, saying their argument just didn’t hold up.

 “Unfortunately for the Plaintiff, the Fourth Amendment offers little refuge for unenclosed land near one of the country’s external borders,” he said.

 Judge Leon went on to say that it is simply too soon to say that the government will be affecting their facility at this point, as the discussed construction has not yet begun.
 In addition, the Department of Homeland Security secretary will have the right to overlook some of environmental laws for construction in the area, as the wall is being looked at as a necessary structure that trumps claims such as those of the butterfly conservationists.

 Nevertheless, the North American Butterfly Association has not been discouraged by the lawsuit not going their way.
 They fully intend to continue to fight against the wall, doing whatever necessary to prevent construction.
 Marianna Trevino Wright, the executive director of the National Butterfly Center, says the battle won’t end here.
-“We are going to appeal or refile, absolutely,” she said.

 The group also started a GoFundMe page to raise funds to aid in their protection efforts.
 On the page’s bio, the association states that they believe the wall will not benefit the nation as a whole.